Unleash/unleash/website/docs/advanced/sso-saml-keycloak.md

 ---
 id: sso-saml-keycloak
-title: SSO - SAML 2.0 Keycloak
+title: How to add SSO with SAML 2.0 Keycloak
 ---

 > The **Single-Sign-On capability** is only available for customers on the Enterprise subscription.
 Check out the [Unleash plans](https://www.getunleash.io/plans) for details.